telerik/xaml-docs/controls/radvirtualgrid/mvvm.md

 # MVVM Support

-This topic will go through the approach of using __RadVirtualGrid__ in an MVVM environment.
+This topic will go through the approach of using __RadVirtualGrid__ in MVVM scenarios.
 This can be achieved by benefiting from the __DataProvider__ mechanism of the control.
 More information on this matter can be found in the [Getting Started]({%slug virtualgrid-getting-started2%}) and [Custom DataProvider]({%slug virtualgrid-custom-dataprovider%}) topics.

 ## Defining the business model

-Firstly, we need an object model that will be used for further populating __RadVirtualGrid__ with data.
+Firstly, we need an object model that will be used to populate __RadVirtualGrid__ with data.
 For this purpose, the following __Club__ object is defined.

 #### __[C#] Example 1: Defining the Club object__

 {{region radvirtualgrid-mvvm_0}}
-	public class Club : INotifyPropertyChanged
+	public class Club : ViewModelBase
     {
-        public event PropertyChangedEventHandler PropertyChanged;

         private string name;
         private DateTime established;
         private int stadiumCapacity;